AlexanderBurkhart/realtime-modular-object-detection/README.md

   ```bash
   python3 create_data.py
   ```
-- If using Faster R-CNN, once create_data.py is finished, rename the created train.csv to train.txt
+- If using Faster R-CNN, once create_data.py is finished, rename the created train.csv in the data folder to train.txt
 - Run the following command to train the model/weights:
   - If using Faster R-CNN:
     ```bash